 - A graduate student must also be enrolled at least half-time per semester (six credits) to be considered for these aid programs.

-Summer Session: For summer sessions, you must also complete the additional one-page form "Application for Summer Session Financial Aid" which is available online at the Student Financial Services Forms page.
+Summer Session: For summer sessions, you must also complete the additional one-page form "Application for Summer Session Financial Aid".

 How do I find out if I qualify for a Federal Direct loan?

 Your school determines your unsubsidized Federal Direct loan eligibility and Graduate PLUS loan eligibility.
 Details of your eligibility will be included in the financial aid award authorization that is emailed to your Saint Michael's College email address once you have filed the FAFSA and completed the Graduate Application for Aid form.

 What is the difference between Unsubsidized Federal Direct and Graduate Federal Direct PLUS loans?

 The Unsubsidized Federal Direct Loan is not based on demonstrating financial need and the federal government does not pay the interest; you are responsible for all interest.
 Interest begins to accumulate immediately upon disbursement.
 Repayment of accrued interest will be deferred until repayment of principal is required.

 The Graduate Federal Direct PLUS loan is not based on demonstrating need and repayment begins after funds have been disbursed.
 There is an origination fee of 4% that is deducted from your loan proceeds.
 Please be aware that the Federal Graduate PLUS loan is contingent upon a credit approval and can only be certified for the amount remaining after consideration of your cost of attendance less all other financial aid awarded.

 What do I need to do after I have accepted my loans?